Building a digital team

 - Senior software developer to review the code written by the contractors

-- UX researcher to work with the UX researchers on the contractor team and ensure that the government team builds institutional knowledge about its users
+- User researcher to work with the user researchers on the contractor team and ensure that the government team builds institutional knowledge about its users

 Custom software projects

 When you’re developing custom software, you’ll need representation from all of the areas of expertise we described above.
 At different stages of development, you may need to add additional capacity in one or more areas.

 - Create cross-functional teams of digital talent of no more than six to eight people each

 - Decide the composition of your team based on the type of project: COTS, mostly contracted out, or custom software built in-house